mautic/documentation/plugins/icontact.md

 - App ID = the Application ID you've created
 - App username = the username / email you log into your iContact account.
 (Not the App name)
-- App password = The password you've chosed when approving the app.
+- App password = The password you've chosen when approving the app.

 ![iContact - authoriztion](/plugins/media/plugins-icontact-authorization.png "iContact - authoriztion")